PrototypeZone/hardware-project-DylanAshton2206/hardware/ceng317report.md

 ### 2.1 Sensor/Effector Purchase

 In this stage of the project, key components were acquired to ensure timely progress and quality results.
+### Bill of Materials (BOM):
+- For a comprehensive list of all parts used in this project, refer to the BOM available at the [GitHub repository](https://github.com/PrototypeZone/hardware-project-DylanAshton2206/blob/main/hardware/bom.md).

   #### Acquisitions:
 - **VCNL4040 Proximity Sensor**: Purchased from [SparkFun](https://www.sparkfun.com/products/15177).
 Opted for express shipping, which remarkably ensured next-day international delivery.

 - **Additional Hardware Components**:
   - Standoffs, screws, and Qwiic connectors were ordered from Digikey.
 These items also arrived promptly with normal shipping.

-#### Bill of Materials (BOM):
-- For a comprehensive list of all parts used in this project, refer to the BOM available at the [GitHub repository](https://github.com/PrototypeZone/hardware-project-DylanAshton2206/blob/main/hardware/bom.md).

 #### Budget Considerations:
 - The subtotal for these components was approximately $278, with the total exceeding $300 after including shipping costs.